 - Off-road parking for 2 cars, with additional spaces available if required

-- Access to shared picnic table and BBQ
+- Two patio areas to the front and rear with seating and access to shared picnic table and BBQ

 - Sorry, no smoking